NguyenHuynhDang/Reading-Note-Game/README.md

 A game that helps memorize and read musical pitch A B C D E F G

 ----How to play----
-press the key responding the pitch apprearing on screen S key for A pitch
+press the key responding the pitch apprearing on screen \n S key for A pitch
 D key for B pitch
 F key for C pitch